 The birds are traditionally raised for the table, having large breasts and excellent meat.
 Hens lay an average of 150-170 brown eggs per year, below average for most breeds.

 Cornish chickens need plenty of room to prevent them from having issues of dominance.
 Overall, the breed is docile but not as friendly as the breeds mentioned above.
 They also have piercing eyes that make them seem like one of the less approachable of the largest chicken breeds.
 Read more about Cornish Chickens.

 To round out our top 5 list of the largest chicken breeds, we include the Orpington, or Buff Orpington.
 The Orpington chicken originated from the UK town of that name.
-They are a great dual-purpose bird with a friendly personality.
+They are great dual-purpose birds with a friendly personality.

 Orpington roosters are an average of around 16 inches tall and 10 pounds, and hens weigh around 8 pounds.
 This is a heritage breed and can be found in a variety of colors other than buff, including black, blue, chocolate, and even lavender.

 Orpingtons tolerate cold climates well with their thick coat of feathers.
 But they may suffer in hotter climates.
 You’ll need to ensure they have plenty of cover from the sun in summer so they don’t overheat.